Directed by: Breck Eisner

 Starring: Matthew McConaughey, Steve Zahn, Penelope Cruz, Glynn Turman, William H. Macy, Lennie James, Lambert Wilson, Delroy Lindo, Rainn Wilson

 Sahara cheerfully takes us through a series of action sequences and near-misses our heroes must endure in order to complete their mission.
 The movie, and the actors, do this with spirit and gusto.
-Gusto is not a word I use often, but it fits perfectly when describing the absurd and fun Sahara.
+Gusto is not a word I use often, but it fits perfectly when describing the absurdly fun Sahara.

 Sahara opens with Dr. Eva Rojas (Cruz) and her WHO partner (Turman) discovering a plague with has killed six people in West Africa near Mali.
 Dr. Rojas suspects the numbers will increase dramatically.
 Eva crosses paths with treasure hunters Dirk Pitt (McConaughey) and Al Giordino (Zahn), whose home base is a yacht run by retired Admiral Sandecker (Macy) and supported by what seems to be one hundred workers.
 Their searches are funded by a French billionaire industrialist (Wilson), who we aren't surprised to learn is allied with a Malian dictator and are poisoning the Niger River while making beaucoup profits.